hughbien/notebook/four_hour_body.md

 ### Should I take any supplements?
 Ferris recommends potassium, magnesium, and calcium.
 You might lose excess water along with electrolytes.
-Potassium can be obtained through potassium enriched salts or avacadoes.
+Potassium can be obtained through potassium enriched salts or avocadoes.
 Calcium via tofu or tempeh.
 Magnesium via almonds, spinach, or soybeans.

 ### Does cheat day undo all of my progress?